putneydm/david_site_design/src/collections/_writing/figma-responsive-design.markdown

 - **Layout**  —  These are the outer containers that span the full width of the content area.
 - **Container** — These are inside the Layouts and span a specific number of columns, from one to six.

 For example, we have a One-Five Layout, which is a layout with a Container that spans one column and a Container that spans five.
 A Two-Three has a two-column container and a three-column container.
 The logic extends to a Three-Three, Two-Two-Two and any combination of Container widths that add up to fill a six-column span.
-This results in a large variety of components for each layout and breakpoints, shown in Image 1.
+This results in a large variety of components for each layout and breakpoints, shown in *Image 1*.

 <figure class="blog-image-insert">
   <picture>